National deadline: May 19, 2015, 11:59 p.m. EST (2015/2016 TBA)

 - Must have at least a 3.0 GPA

 Award summary and conditions: The U.S. Environmental Protection Agency (EPA), as part of its Greater Research Opportunities (GRO) Fellowships program, is offering undergraduate fellowships for bachelor level students in environmental fields of study.
-Subject to availability of funding and other applicable considerations, the Agency plans to award approximately 34 new fellowships.
-Eligible students will receive support for their junior and senior years of undergraduate study and for an internship at an EPA facility during the summer of their junior year.
-The fellowship provides up to $20,700 per academic year of support and $8,600 of support for a three-month summer internship.
+The fellowship provides up to $50,000 over a two-year period.
+Fellows will receive support for their junior and senior years of undergraduate study and for a paid summer internship at an EPA facility between their junior and senior years.

 The GRO program enhances and supports quality environmental education for undergraduates, and thereby encourages them to continue their education beyond the baccalaureate level, and pursue careers in environmentally-related fields, such as biology, health, the social sciences, and engineering.

-Electronic application: use the application package available at http://www.grants.gov/web/grants/applicants/apply-for-grants.html
+Application: Online: use the application package available at: http://epa.gov/ncer/rfa/forms/

 - Application for Federal Assistance, Standard Form (SF) 424